Trade directory · South Bend metro · Indiana

 Insurance Minimums

-Indiana requires minimum $300,000 general liability insurance for electrical contractors.
+Indiana requires $300,000 general liability insurance for electrical contractors.
 Workers compensation required if employing others.
-Many municipalities and commercial clients require $1 million coverage.
+Bonding requirements vary by municipality.

 § C · Path to license